Adversarial Attacks on Combinatorial Multi-Armed Bandits: Introduction

 Recent studies showed that MAB and its variants are vulnerable to adversarial attacks, especially poisoning attacks \citep{jun2018adversarial,liu2019data,wang2022linear,garcelon2020adversarial}.
 Under such attacks, an adversary observes the pulled arm and its reward feedback, and then modifies the reward to misguide the bandit algorithm to pull a target arm that is in the adversary's interest.
 Specifically, the adversary aims to spend attack cost sublinear in time horizon $T$ to modify rewards, i.e., $o(T)$ cost, such that the bandit algorithm pulls the target arm \emph{almost all the time}, i.e., $T - o(T)$ times. \citet{liu2019data} showed that no-regret MAB algorithms can be efficiently attacked under any problem instance, while \citet{wang2022linear} showed that there exist instances of linear bandits that cannot be attacked without linear cost, indicating such instances are \emph{intrinsically robust} to adversarial attacks even provided vanilla bandit algorithms.

 Due to the wide applicability of CMAB, understanding its vulnerability and robustness to poisoning attacks is increasingly important.
-Applying the MAB concept of \emph{attackability} to CMAB is tempting~\citep{liu2019data,wang2022linear}, but it leads to a sublinear cost bound in $T$ but exponential in the number of base arms $m$.
+Directly applying the MAB concept of \emph{attackability} to CMAB is tempting~\citep{liu2019data,wang2022linear}.
+However, it leads to a sublinear cost bound in $T$ but exponential in the number of base arms $m$.
 This approach follows the same attack strategy as in MAB.
-However, in practice, the exponential cost in $m$ can exceed $T$, resulting in vacuous results.
-Therefore, the original \emph{attackability} notion is insufficient, and we have the following research question(RQ): \begin{quote}
+However, in practice, the exponential cost in $m$ is undesirable, and can even exceed $T$, resulting in vacuous results.
+Therefore, the original attackability notion is insufficient, and we have the following research question: \begin{quote}

 \textbf{RQ:} \emph{What is a good notion to capture the vulnerability and robustness of CMAB?} \end{quote}